-Valentine of Rome (they were all martyred) has been the star of many legends, one of which revolves around his imprisonment for defying the Emperor Claudius, who had decided that single men made better soldiers, thereby outlawing marriage for young men.
+Valentine of Rome, on the other hand, has been the star of many legends, one of which revolves around his imprisonment for defying Emperor Claudius, who had decided that single men made better soldiers, thereby outlawing marriage for young men.

 Valentine went on performing secret marriages for young lovers.
 Another version involves Valentine helping Christians escape the Roman prisons, which ironically led to his own imprisonment.
 He fell in love with a girl and wrote to her before his death, signing "From your Valentine."

 During the festival, the priests sacrificed a goat (for fertility) and a dog (for purification).
 Cutting the goat’s hide into strips, they dipped them in the sacrificial blood and went out onto the streets, beating any woman who happened to be passing by with the goat hide to make the women fertile in the coming year.

-Saint Valentine's Day and romantic France go hand-in-hand, though England has a role to play in establishing the connection between Saint Valentine and love.
-There are many myths and legends swirling around the origins.
+Saint Valentine's Day and romantic France go hand-in-hand, though England has a role to play in establishing the connection between Saint Valentine and love, and there are many myths and legends swirling around the origins.
 In the Middle Ages, the exchange of love letters and love tokens on Valentine’s Day is thought to have originated with the start of the mating season for birds.

 In Paris, a High Court of Love was established on Valentine’s Day in 1400.
 The court dealt with love contracts and betrayals with judges selected in a very different way: they came courtesy of the wishes of women on the basis of a poetry reading.
 The earliest surviving valentine is a 15th-century poem written by Charles, Duke of Orleans, to his wife as he languished in the Tower of London.
 He was captured after the Battle of Agincourt in 1415 and wrote to her saying: “I am already sick of love, My very gentle Valentine.”

-"Tomorrow is Saint Valentine's Day/All in the morning betime/And I a maid at your window/To be your Valentine."
+William Shakespeare also references Valentine's Day in Ophelia's lament in Hamlet: "Tomorrow is Saint Valentine's Day/All in the morning betime/And I a maid at your window/To be your Valentine."

-The French also invented a particular Valentine’s Day custom called ‘drawing for.’
-Unmarried people gathered in houses facing each other and called the name of their chosen partner through the windows.
+The French also invented a particular Valentine’s Day custom called "drawing for" wherein unmarried people gathered in houses facing each other and called the name of their chosen partner through the windows.
 It all seemed very romantic, but the charm was spoilt when the man decided his choice didn't come up to scratch and proceeded to desert his Valentine.

-Naturally, the women retaliated and the custom developed of building a huge bonfire where they burnt the image of the now hated male while yelling abuse at him, his family, his manhood and anything they could think of.
+Naturally, the women retaliated and the custom developed of building a huge bonfire where they burnt the image of the now hated male while yelling abuse at him, his family, his manhood and anything they could think of to insult his pride.
 It became a rather embarrassing and heated event, so was wisely banned by the French government.